Lisa-Marxmillian/LandlordApp/README.md

 addTenant(): Updates both the tenant info string and increments the counter.

 XML Binding: The TextView dynamically updates when tenantCount changes, thanks to LiveData + Data Binding.

+Implemented a tenant counter in TenantViewModel using LiveData.
+The counter increments when addTenant() is called and binds to a TextView via Data Binding.
+The UI updates reactively without manual intervention.